Stern-MA/2PCISz_RecDetect/README.md

 # 2PCaSz
-Repository for two-photo calcium imaging data analysis code Code for processing and analysis of two-photon calcium imaging data collected during seizures will be deposited here upon acceptance of manuscript detailing the method.
+Repository for two-photo calcium imaging data analysis code.

+Code for processing and analysis of two-photon calcium imaging data collected during seizures will be deposited here upon acceptance of manuscript detailing the method.